arcana-network/docs.arcana/docs/quick-start/vanilla-web-apps-quick-start.md

 ![Plug-and-Play Login UI](/img/an_plug_n_play_auth.png){.an-screenshots-noeffects width="30%"}

 You can choose to use a **compact** form of the built-in login UI modal instead of the regular one displayed above.
-To enable compact login UI modal, you must instantiate the `AuthProvider` with `compact` parameter of `connectOptions` set to `true` as shown below:
+To enable compact login UI modal, instantiate the `AuthProvider` with `compact` parameter of `connectOptions` set to `true` as shown below:

 {% include "./code-snippets/auth_plugnplay_compact.md" %}